grantdennison/grantdennison/README.md

 - 👋 Hi, I’m @grantdennison
 - 👀 I’m interested in Programming, tech and sports.
 - 🌱 I’m currently learning canvis, react, Node.js, Sockets and phaser
-- 💞️ I’m looking to collaborate on projuect part time, leading onto full time job.
+- 💞️ I’m looking to collaborate on projects part time, getting experience and then leading onto a full time job.
 - 📫 How to reach me grantdennison@yahoo.co.uk

 <!---